 Bees and Garden

-Each year, Fairmont Waterfront’s rooftop garden acts as a summer home for nearly a quarter million honeybees.
+Committed to sustainability, each year, Fairmont Waterfront’s rooftop garden acts as a summer home for nearly a quarter million honeybees.
 Check out the observation hive to get up close and personal with the inner workings of a bee colony; if you’re lucky, you may even spot the Queen!
 These active hives are tended to by our own beekeeper and produce upwards of 200lbs of honey each season, foraged from the plants and flowers in our garden and other Vancouver green spaces.

 Our third floor terrace is also a habitat for hundreds of species of solitary bees (our super pollinators) native to British Columbia.

 Our Pollinator Hotel, or “the Bee & Bee,” was built in partnership with the Hives For Humanity Pollinator Corridor project.
 Each component of the Bee & Bee tells a local story – the wood for the structure was generously donated by the Haida nation, fire bricks were collected from the Downtown Eastside, the logs were gifted from the city from fallen trees in Stanley Park; burlap was from East Van Roasters; the branches, bamboo and plants were all collected from urban gardens across the city and the bumblebee nests were woven by volunteers using scavenged ivy, wool and leaves.
 We welcome eco tourism enthusiasts to our sanctuary.

 Hives for Humanity